 3. Mommy’s Helper Inflatable Bath Tub

 When you travel, do you feel uncomfortable having to bathe your toddler directly in a hotel sink or tub?
-If so, this model by Mommy’s Helper is considered the best inflatable baby bathtub.
+If so, Mommy’s Helper model is considered the best inflatable baby bathtub.

 Once inflated, the tub measures 19.5 by 10 by 7.5 inches, giving you plenty of space to work with.
 To be a little more specific, it’s designed for babies aged 6 months to 2 years.